-At St Joseph’s we follow the White Rose Maths Long term and Medium term structure to plan our mathematics, supplemented by a variety of Mastery based resources including Deepening understanding, NCETM and Classroom Secrets, to ensure pupils will: Become fluent in the fundamentals of mathematics so that they develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
+At St Joseph’s we follow the Third Space Long term and Medium term structure to plan our mathematics, supplemented by a variety of White Rose activities, to ensure pupils will: Become fluent in the fundamentals of mathematics so that they develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
 Solve problems by applying their mathematics to a variety of problems with increasing sophistication, including in unfamiliar contexts and to model real-life scenarios.
 Reason mathematically by following a line of enquiry and develop and present a justification, argument or proof using mathematical language.
 We have developed our ‘Principles of maths’

 - Every lesson has a hook or story; to ensure the mathematical concepts having meaning to the children and they are able to visual and engage with the lesson.